kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endhighlight %}

-In the template, we'll set a new feature layer with the data of the stop locations:
+In the template, we'll set a new feature layer with the stop locations data:

 {% highlight javascript %}
 {% raw %}